dsccommunity/SqlServerDsc/README.md

 This resource sets server permissions to a user (login).

->Note: Currently the resource only supports AlterAnyAvailabilityGroup, AlterAnyEndPoint and ViewServerState.
+>Note: Currently the resource only supports ConnectSql, AlterAnyAvailabilityGroup, AlterAnyEndPoint and ViewServerState.

 #### Requirements